XcalableMP/manual/en/gmove.rst

 .. image:: ../img/gmove/gmove_one_element.png

-In this example, in XMP/C, an element array b[0] of node p[0] will be broadcasted to specified index of node p[2] and p[3].
+In this example, in XMP/C, an element array b[0] of node p[0] will be broadcasted to the specified index of node p[2] and p[3].
-Similarly, in XMP/Fortran, an element array b(1) of node p(1) will be broadcasted to specified index of node p(3) and p(4).
+Similarly, in XMP/Fortran, an element array b(1) of node p(1) will be broadcasted to the specified index of node p(3) and p(4).

-Communication of duplicated array and scalar values
+Duplicated array and scalar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Not only distributed arrays but also duplicated arrays and scalar variables can be described on the right-hand side.